 HMRC have stated that medical practitioners may NOT claim their home as a place of business unless they see their patients there.

-If any medical practitioners declare offshore income that should have been declared in the previous offshore amnesty, they will not be eligible for the reduced 10% penalty rate.
+If any medical practitioners declare income whcih has been earned outside of the UK that should have been declared in the previous amnesty, they will not be eligible for the reduced 10% penalty rate.

 The deadline for notifying HMRC of an intention to disclose additional income is 31st March 2010 and full disclosures must be made by 30th June 2010.

 It is doubtful that HMRC will tell you what they are targeting so we urge taxpayers to start by asking what you have done wrong.